NovelService/Report/README.md

 Then copy over the Novel2GoExtractor code and try not to wonder what past me was thinking writing that piece of code.

 ### Dockerization
 The part of installing readability and calibre that I portrayed as pretty easy turned out to be way more annoying than expected.
 After many trial and error attempts, because libraries were missing or outdated, I finally settled on a working version which can be found [here](https://github.com/NovelService/NovelWorker/blob/49f7d10a78093dfaa0c7c71fbcea56b83f56ec13/novel-worker-docker/Dockerfile).
-It felt like in the NodeJs world.
+It felt like in the NodeJS world.
 Just simply install everything that you need and don't wonder about the huge `node_modules` folder, in this case the __1.1GB__ image.

 This was also the first time, that the program was running on Linux and not my windows.
 This brought to light that my implementation for calling the command line only worked on windows, because I was opening the program `cmd` from the process, which only exists on windows.
 I solved it for now with a simple if check and using `sh` on Linux.